phpearth/docs/security/configuration.md

 The major downside of SQLite is, it is a binary format and not maintainable without an SQLite client.

-## How to Use Configuration in PHP Application?
+## How to use configuration in PHP application?

 Many times you might be tempted to access the configuration values in the application code directly: